Reserve Tours in Advance

 Bruce Peninsula Boat Tours provides guided passenger boat tours aboard comfortable pontoon boats in two locations.
-We tour in sheltered waters of Lake Huron.
-The area we navigate is an archipelago of 70+ islands known locally as “The Fishing Islands”.
+We tour in sheltered waters of Lake Huron, departing from Oliphant, ON, through a series of 70+ islands known locally as “The Fishing Islands”.
 We also tour in the Sauble River, in Sauble Beach, ON.
 Learn about the history, geography and incredibly beautiful natural environment in this part of South Bruce Peninsula.

 There are 6000 shipwrecks in the Great Lakes, and 69 of them area around The Bruce Peninsula.
 20 of these ships found their watery grave in rocky shoals and bays of The Fishing Islands.
-Bruce Peninsula Boat Tours visits two of these wrecks on our tours.
+Bruce Peninsula Boat Tours visits two of these wrecks on our tours that depart from Oliphant.
 These ships carried lumber, barrels of fish and supplies.

 The Bruce Peninsula’s Western Shoreline

 Residents, summer cottagers and day visitors embrace the shoreline activities the warm, clean water and beautiful coastline here offers us.
 From the soft coastal fens of Olphant, to the 11 km of sand on Sauble’s Beach’s shores, we offer many water-based activities, including swimming, sailing, boating, snorkelling, paddling and kitesurfiing.
 Like all of the Bruce Peninsula, the unique environment here speaks to those who love and appreciate Ontario’s natural retreat.